cflurin/collection/dht22 node-red installation /README.md

 **Configure `/lib/systemd/system/nodered.service`**

-Since node-dht-sensor requires accesss to low-level parts of the Raspberry Pi, you must run Node-RED as root.
+Since node-dht-sensor requires access to low-level parts of the Raspberry Pi, you must run Node-RED as root.

 Change this line: